paul-distefano/graphrag-toolkit/docs/graph-model.md

 #### Statements

 A statement or assertion extracted from the underlying sources.
-Statements are the *primary unit of context returned to the question answering LLM in the context window* – that is, the context comprises collections of statements grouped by source and topic.
+Statements are the *primary unit of context returned to the question-answering LLM in the context window* – that is, the context comprises collections of statements grouped by source and topic.

 Statements are typically associated with one or more facts (both SPO and SPC facts).
 For example: